• ECTS

 Classification and variational formulations of elasticity problems

-• Notions of incompressible fluid mechanics: Kinematics of fluids, acceleration, vorticity, incompressibility and conservation of volume.
-Fluid dynamics: Behavior laws, viscosity, Newtonian fluids, Navier Stokes equations, scaling and symmetries.
+• Concepts of incompressible fluid mechanics: Fluid kinematics, acceleration, vorticity, incompressibility, and conservation of volume.
+Fluid dynamics: Laws of behavior, viscosity, Newtonian fluids, Navier-Stokes equations, scaling, and symmetries.
 Some analytical solutions: Couette, Poiseuille.
 Stokes equations and weak formulation with various boundary conditions.
-Existence, uniqueness and regularity by the Lax Milgram Babuska theorem.
-Use of finite element code for simple flows.
+Existence, uniqueness, and regularity by the Lax-Milgram-Babuska theorem.
+Use of finite element calculation code for simple flows.

 Read more